Rosie Jones: Television

 Jones appeared in 2 episodes of Silent Witness in 2018.
 Jones has been a panellist in episodes of 8 Out of 10 Cats and The Last Leg.
 In 2019, she was a guest on Hypothetical and 8 Out of 10 Cats Does Countdown.
 She also appeared on an episode of Joe Lycett's Got Your Back.

 Jones has also appeared on BBC Radio 4's The News Quiz, the Channel 4 online programme The Last Leg: The Correspondents, the BBC Three series "Things Not to Say", BBC Radio 4's Fred at the Stand and BBC web series Period Dramas.
 In 2021, she appeared in the QI episode "Sideshows, Stunts and Scavenger Hunts".
 She participated in Celebrity Mastermind in 2023.

 Jones appeared as a panellist on BBC One's political debate programme Question Time twice, first on 12 November 2020.
 She trended on Twitter each time due to the harassment directed towards her.

 In May 2021, she starred in her own Channel 4 series, Trip Hazard: My Great British Adventure.
 Filmed during the COVID-19 pandemic, it features Jones visiting a number of UK tourist destinations, joined by other celebrities.
 In March 2022, a second series of five hour-long episodes was commissioned; it premiered on 23 August 2022.
 The programme was nominated for a BAFTA.

 Jones presented the 2023 documentary Rosie Jones: Am I a R*tard? [sic], which is about online hate speech against disabled people.
 She reads messages written about her, explores the emotional effect of harassment, the inaction by social media companies and the motivations behind people who send these messages.
 The use of the slur retard received widespread criticism and led to the withdrawal of some contributors.

 In March 2022, Channel 4 transmitted Dine Hard, a five-part cooking show and chat show that Jones presented.

 She has had a number of acting roles, appearing on Silent Witness in 2018.
 In 2020, she guest starred in an episode of the third series of the BBC drama Shakespeare & Hathaway: Private Investigators.
 In August 2023, it was announced that Jones would play the lead role of Disability Benefits, an upcoming Channel 4 comedy series.
 In January 2024, she starred in an episode of Call the Midwife.

 In early 2024, she hosted the comedy game show Out of Order, which aired on Comedy Central.

 In May 2024, it was announced that Jones would appear as a contestant in the eighteenth series of Taskmaster, alongside Andy Zaltzman, Babatunde Aléshé, Emma Sidi, and Jack Dee.
 She finished in last place.

 In 2025, an expansion of Disability Benefits into a six-part sitcom Pushers was given an airdate of 19 June 2025 by Channel 4.
+For her performance in the series, Jones was nominated for the British Academy Television Award for Best Female Comedy Performance in 2026.